Donate to ACS Scholars Program

 - More than 52% of Scholars alumni chose to pursue advanced degrees, and half of those reached or are reaching for a PhD.

-- Nearly 200 former Scholars have completed a PhD porgram.
+- More than 200 former Scholars have completed a PhD porgram.
 Of those, 36 have joined university faculty and 14 are currently in Post-Doc positions.

 - Scholars alumni work at companies such as Procter & Gamble, ExxonMobil, Merck, DuPont, and PPG Industries.

 More about ACS Scholars